Spanish Food: 10 Dishes to Try in Spain

 Grilled sardines

 Grilled sardines taste amazing.
 They especially love it in the south of Spain, and in cities such as Cádiz or Málaga, you will find it at almost every restaurant.
-It is also common in regions such as Galicia and Asturias, but prices and even quality will often be better in the south.
+It is also common in regions such as Galicia and Asturias, but prices and quality will often be better in the south.

 However, Spain is not the only place where you can get grilled sardines.
 The ones in Portugal are even better, so if you are traveling around the Iberian peninsula, be sure to stop by Portugal as well!